Large selection of products and fast shipping!

 • Conservation: Despite all efforts, we recognise that we will still leave some impact.
 The outdoor industry is changing, but it's not there yet. adventure.ie is a member of the European Outdoor Conservation Association.
 We actively contribute to conservation efforts on a global basis through membership fees (100% of which goes to conservation projects) and additional fundraising donations.
 Projects are voted on by the public and members of the association.
 We are also business supporters of the All Ireland Pollinator Plan.
 We implement the plan in our own garden and encourage others to do the same.

 • Offsetting Carbon: As a last resort, after all efforts to reduce our impact - not as a cop out.
-We are Intermediate members of Sustainable Travel Ireland who support Irish business like ours to continuously up our game through a variety of training, policy development and certification processes.
+We are members of Sustainable Tourism Network (formerly Sustainable Travel Ireland) who support Irish business like ours to continuously up our game through a variety of training, policy development and certification processes.
 We will share this journey via our newsletter with you as we travel it.
 This organisation also offers members access to offset carbon which cannot be reduced (yet) through partnership with South Pole via investment support for well-researched conservation projects.
 As per our sustainability policy, we promised to offset our baseline year for scopes 1, 2 and business travel (staff only) by the end of June 2022 and I’m pleased to say that we have rounded up (to be on the safe side) and have offset 40 tonnes of CO2 by investing in half in a Safe Community Water Supply Scheme in Rwanda and half in Efficient Cookstoves for Maasai Communities.
 You can read more about these projects by clicking on the links provided and see our certificate here.
 Scopes 1, 2 and all travel and accommodation (staff and participants) for 2022 were analysed and we offset 92.35 tCO2e in earlier in 2023.
 This time around, we supported Clean Hydropower in Xenamnoy, Laos.
 You can see our most recent certificate here.
-We are continuing our journey with Sustainable Travel Ireland from Intermediate membership to Gold, with milestones of bronze and silver along the way.
-We will keep you informed of our progress and welcome any learning points you may have for us or knowledge you can share.
+We are continuing our journey with the Sustainable Tourism Network (formerly Sustainable Travel Ireland) and will keep you informed of our progress and welcome any learning points you may have for us or knowledge you can share.

 • Supporting local